-Need low-carb breakfast ideas?
+Need convenient breakfast ideas?
 I’ve got three breakfast eggs cups for a quick and easy breakfast on the go.

 I made tacos, pizza, and spinach and bacon egg cups, or mini quiches in one pan since I couldn’t decide which one of the three to make.